My Top 99 Favorite Comedies

-The characters created specifically for Saturday Night Live start to prove themselves as bankable movie properties starting with "Joliet" Jake & Elwood Blues, AKA the Blues Brothers.
+From the very beginning of the series, Saturday Night Live was continually introducing characters that were created specifically for the program's Not-Yet-Ready-For-Primetime players.
+And these creations finally start to prove themselves as bankable movie properties with the Blues Brothers, "Joliet" Jake & Elwood.
 Portrayed by Jim Belushi & Dan Aykroyd, they originated as a fictional soul revivalist band as a part of a musical sketch for the fledging late-nite weekend comedy show.

 In their big screen debut, they are couple of orphan-raised white guys who soulfully sing the blues, regularly defy the law & like to drive at night wearing their sunglasses.
 Basically because they're on a mission from God.